Skip to main content

 Developing a practical approach to better prepare for scope change will help you ensure every project is a success.

-Why Do Projects Fail?
+Why Do Professional Services Projects Fail?

 • A lack of structured project management methodology

-• Inaccurate cost and time estimates
+• Project work plan based on inaccurate cost and time estimates

-• Unrealistic expectations
+• Unrealistic client expectations

 Regardless of who you ask, whenever a list of reasons for project failure is compiled, scope change is sure to be on the list.
+It is also one of the things that project managers and firm leaders complain about the most.
+Too often these complaints come down to blaming the client for unexpected changes.

 Scope Change vs. Scope Creep